State deposit guarantee

 116 45 Stockholm

-How do I make withdrawals if I don't have mobile BankID?
+How do I make a withdrawal if I don't have mobile BankID?

-If you don't have mobile BankID to verify your withdrawal account, you can send a message in My PAges with account proof from your bank containing the clearing number, account number, name, and social security number.
+If you do not have mobile BankID to verify your withdrawal account, you can send a message while logged in with proof of account from your bank that includes clearing number, account number, name and social security number.

-Your personal data is handled in accordance with Froda's Privacy Policy.
+Your personal data is processed in accordance with Froda's Privacy Policy.
 Read more about it here.

 How do I view my account statement?

-Log in to My Pages and select the account that you want to retrieve an account statement for.
-Then select "transactions" in the menu and specify the desired time interval for the account statement.
+Log in to My Pages and select the account for which you want an account statement.
+Then select "transactions" in the menu and enter the desired time interval for the account statement.

 How do I view my annual statement?